 I must confess that I was tempted to prepare to raise one at the vampire’s house, but I refrained because Fay said I shouldn’t.
 Anyway, on to the art of raising an actual troll.
 For each troll you plan to raise, you will need a large animal carcass, a keg of ale, and a tankard.
 And also the same number of höggspjóts if you are readying your trolls for battle.
 If not, you can forgo the weapons.

-Set out one keg, one carcass, one tankard, and one höggspjót (if needed) approximately 8 or 9 meters apart.
+Set out one keg, carcass, tankard, and höggspjót (if needed) approximately 8 or 9 meters apart.
 Smear yourself with the dung; the thicker the coating, the better your chances, and wait.
 Trolls eat sheep and goats and track them via the smell.
-The worse you smell, the greater the number of trolls you will be able to raise.
+The worse you smell, the greater the number of trolls you can raise.
 If the dung is very fresh, and you selected a sufficiently high promontory, it should take no more than an hour for the first troll to arrive.
 You won’t have to do much at first.
-The troll will see a female (if your spell is potent) and make his way towards you, but the carcass and ale will stop him in his tracks.
+The troll will see a female (if your spell is potent) and make his way toward you, but the carcass and ale will stop him in his tracks.
 He will smile at you and begin to eat and drink.
 With any luck, his brethren will follow close behind and repeat his actions until you have as many trolls as you can feed.

 If you have rendered yourself sufficiently attractive and have created a compelling story, the trolls will jump up and swear allegiance to your cause, pushing and shoving each other to be first in line behind you.
-You may then layout your actual battle plan, and they will comply.
+You may then lay out your battle plan, and they will comply.
 It will not be necessary to remain covered in dung as that was only to attract them.
 But should you decide to bathe, don a clean dress and wear it until the trolls have won your battle.
-Then run, or risk becoming a troll’s mate.
+Then run fast, or risk becoming a troll’s mate.

-*The editor cut this chapter, which is unfortunate as I believe this to be a vital skill.
+*The editor cut this chapter, which is unfortunate as I believe troll raising to be a vital skill.